rky-ke/thebell/README.md

 8. **Deployment**

     For deployment, you can use services like Forge, Envoyer, or deploy manually to your web server.
-Ensure you set your environment to production and compile your assets using
+Ensure you set your environment to production and compile your assets using the following.
     ```sh
     npm run production